chicagoedt/Lunabotics_2024/lcddev/readme.txt

 time.sleep(0.1) was added at the end of the py script simply because i think it would use too much cpu, and it would be evident from the temp

+the new updated files are marked with test after the original name. ill test it and then update the files as they are probably needed to be edited lol